rabidaudio/fourth-strike/README.md

 App is hosted on a DigitalOcean Droplet, inside of docker compose, accessed via SSH.
 A volume is mounted for persistent storage for portability and backup purposes.
 An nginx container acts as SSL termination and certificates are provided by Let'sEncrypt.

+If loading a lot of data into production, it can help to scale up to a larger instance for a bit and then scale back down when finished.

 ## Initial Deployment